View All

 Also Read: Sources of Big Data: Where does it come from?

-Next, let’s move on to the next phase, which involves cleaning the data and making it more consistent.
+Next, let’s move on to the next stage of a data science project lifecycle, which involves cleaning the data and making it more consistent.

-Next, you'll need to deal with outliers.
-These are data points that are far removed from the rest.
+• Dealing with outliers: These are data points that are far removed from the rest.
 These can skew your results, so it's important to decide whether to keep, modify, or remove them.
 Inconsistencies in the data, like formatting errors or contradictory values, also need to be cleaned up for accurate analysis.

 With all of these steps, data cleaning and preparation may seem like a daunting task, but it's essential for building accurate, reliable models.
 Taking the time to get it right will pay off when you start seeing insights from your data.